hawkinsw/DailyPL/bindings.md

 Okay.
 Enough trickery.
 The point is not that you need to memorize that Python exhibits this behavior.
 The point _is_ that you need to know that a language could exhibit this behavior and be able to discuss it.
 Because the meaning of the `*` changes based on the type of `left` and `right`, the binding cannot be made until those types are known.
 In Python, the type of a variable is not known until the program is executed.
 In other words, the binding of the meaning (attribute) of the `*` (entity) cannot happen in Python until runtime.
 That is far, far different than the situation with binding the meaning to the `*` in C++.

 These are just a few examples of the importance of the role of (times of) binding between attributes and entities in a programming language (or a program written in that language).
-In the next class, we will start to explore the six (6) different attributes of variables and how the times of the binding of those attributes to values can play a big role in whether or not a program you write is correct.
+In the next edition of the Daily PL, look for an in-depth journalistic investigation into the six (6) different attributes of variables and how the times of the binding of those attributes to values can play a big role in whether or not a program you write is correct.